padrinobook/padrinobook/chapters/job_vacancy_application.md

 - protect our controller methods and views to prevent security issues.

-I> ## Why Confirmation Mail
-I>
+\begin{aside}
+\heading{Why Confirmation Mail}

-I> Check that the user actually signed up for the account and actually wants it.
-This also helps you from spamming your I> platform is going to be floated with billions of users.
-Another usage of this information is to give your users a I> chance to change their password and/or stay in contact with them to inform them about updates.
+Check that the user actually signed up for the account and actually wants it.
+This also helps you from spamming your platform is going to be floated with billions of users.
+Another usage of this information is to give your users a chance to change their password and/or stay in contact with them to inform them about updates.

+\end{aside}

 ### Add Confirmation Code and Confirmation Attributes to the User Model